 Fact: 85 percent of calls run by modern firefighters are medical.

 The Emergency Medical Services program at JJC prepares students for a variety of careers in emergency medical care and the fire service.
 This course prepares students for the Illinois Department of Public Health State EMT-licensing examination (given at the college) and an entry-level job in EMS.

 What is Unique About Our EMS program?

-Once a student is licensed as an EMT, he or she is eligible for the Paramedic program, a 12-month course given in partnership with Morris Hospital EMS System.
+Once a student is licensed as an EMT, he or she is eligible for the JJC Paramedic program, a 12-month course given in partnership with Morris Hospital EMS System.

 An EMS degree gives graduates many advantages in their field.
-For example, most fire departments require that students be both a licensed paramedic and a certified firefighter for an entry level position.
+For example, many fire departments require that students be both a licensed paramedic and a certified firefighter for an entry level position.
 Although a degree is not required for an entry level job, most fire departments give preference points in the hiring process for a degree and many require a degree for promotions.

-Lastly, the Kim Crawford Memorial Scholarship is available exclusively for JJC Fire Science/EMS students.
+The Kim Crawford Memorial Scholarship is available exclusively for JJC Fire Science/EMS students.
 Students in their second year who have a GPA of 3.0 or above on a 4.0 scale and demonstrate financial need can apply.
 For more information, visit JJC Scholarships page.

 What Degree/Certificate Will I Receive?

 - EMT Basic, CCO (This program is not a degree but is designed to provide the building blocks necessary to successfully obtain IDPH EMT-Basic licensure within two semesters of study.)

 Paramedic and EMT Basic